nextcloud/nextcloudpi/README.md

 ./build-SD-armbian.sh odroidxu4   # supported board code name
 ```

-In order to build the Docker images, you'll also need to change the username, repo and tags in the script to match your credentials at Docker Hub.
+In order to build & push the Docker image to your repository, you'll also need to change the username, repo and tags in the script to match your credentials at Docker Hub.

 ```
 git clone https://github.com/nextcloud/nextcloudpi.git